danielroe/roe.dev/content/blog/diversity.md

 The strength of open source has always been its community.
 The strongest communities are those where everyone can contribute their unique perspectives and talents.

-I would be very glad of welcome your thoughts on how we can better implement these values.
+I would be very glad of your thoughts on how we can better implement these values.